backube/volsync/docs/design/custom-resources.rst

 specific replication methods, this must be considered when designing the CRDs that will control replication.
-In order to accommodate separate release timelines and licensing models, it is also desirable for those replication methods to be external to the main Scribe operator.
+In order to accommodate separate release timelines and licensing models, it is also desirable for those replication methods to be external to the main VolSync operator.
 Only a baseline, general replication method needs to be directly integrated.

 To achieve the desired flexibility, the CRDs can be structured similar to the